JessicaBarclay/CV/jessica-barclay-cv.md

 #### Fast learner

-In my previous role as Photographer, I was expected to work at an efficient pace to meet tight deadlines, thus meaning that I had to be focused and learn practical skills fast.
+In my previous role as Photographer, I was expected to work at an efficient pace to meet tight deadlines, thus meaning that I had to be focused and learn practical skills in a time conscious manner.
 I have put this ability into learning programming with Makers Academy, and have completely dedicated myself to taking on the challenge of a bootcamp style of learning, where I am fully emerged in programming every day.

 #### Committed

-I am extremely driven when exposed to an area I am interested in, for example I secured a job which started following my graduation whilst still at University studying photography - in London's largest commercial studio.
+I am extremely driven when exposed to an area I am interested in.
+For example whilst at University, I secured a job which started following my graduation in London's largest commercial photographic studio.
 Learning to code is an enjoyable challenge, and I recognize that it is part of the role of a developer to continue learning day to day.

 ## Education